JonathanKoerber/cs628-teamproject/Meetings.md

 ##### *Action Items*:
   - Zandra, Inderdeep => Refine user stories
   - Aarthi => Research Chat function.
 Find out what data we would need to send to a LLM to get the results we want.
   - Jonathan: Work on Authentication.
+Email instuctor topic.
 ____

 #### Meeting: 1/10/25 Attn(Zandra, Aarthi, Inderdeep, Jonathan)